sureshvenkey/dockering-smart/README.md

 Dockering php application using php:apache docker image and mysql docker image

 ## Installing docker on rhel8
-Docker can be installed by specifying the install_docker.sh shell script in user data during the ec2 installation
+* Docker can be installed by specifying the install_docker.sh shell script in user data during the ec2 installation.
 Check the output from /var/log/cloud-init-output.log
+* To do the normal installation view the install_docker.sh shell script

 ## dockering-php-application with out swarm
 [root@ip-172-31-3-145 /]# cd /